pmrprdc/pmrprdc/README.md

 Their products are like original motion pictures, Filled with magic, wonder, and adventure.

+Their speedrun skills are second to none,
+Their coding skills are brighter than the sun,
+Their products are like original motion pictures,
+And they never fail to deliver.

 So let's give a round of applause,
 For these engineers who work without pause,
 For their magic, intelligence, and passion,